 I enjoy cycling and tennis, which I should do a lot more of, growing vegetables, however I don’t really enjoy that yet, not much success so far and cooking (maybe one day with our own vegetables).

 I love country life and enjoy walking and cycling with Ollie at every available moment.
-I also enjoy cooking (and eating!) and reading historical novels.
+I also enjoy cooking (and eating!) and reading.

 Daisy – The Practice Cow